gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 <div class="about-section">
 <strong>Teaching, mentoring & public engagement.</strong>
 I care deeply about teaching and about building inclusive pathways into research.
-At USC, my teaching interests include text-as-data, data analysis, and international political economy, and I enjoy helping students connect substantive questions about trade, labor, democracy, and technological change with the development of new methodological and measurement tools.
+At USC, I teach courses on text-as-data, data analysis, and international political economy.
+I enjoy helping students connect substantive questions about trade, labor, democracy, and technological change with new methodological and measurement tools.
 I am affiliated with the
 <a href="https://mpeprogram.com/" target="_blank" rel="noopener">Mobilization & Political Economy NSF-REU program</a>,
 where I mentor students from underrepresented backgrounds as they prepare for graduate study and research careers.
 I also care about making social science accessible beyond the university.
 I co-direct
 <a href="https://www.razonesypersonas.com/" target="_blank" rel="noopener"><i>Razones y Personas</i></a>,